Wormian bones: Derivation of the name

 Wormian bones are named for Ole Worm, professor of anatomy at Copenhagen, 1588–1654.
 He taught Latin, Greek, physics and medicine.
 His description of the extra-sutural bones contributed to the science of embryology.

+In other animals

+Wormian bones have been documented to occur in nonhuman mammals representing diverse groups, including Marsupialia, Xenarthra, Eulipotyphla, Artiodactyla (including Cetacea), Carnivora, Pholidota, Rodentia, Lagomorpha, and Primates.